FranzZemen/async23/doc/from-cms-to-jms.md

 If you're not familiar with TypeScript composite projects, it is strongly recommended you familiarize yourself.
-There are several advantages to composite project not the least of which is to easily transpile multiple things within a repository.
+There are several advantages to composite project not the least of which is to easily transpile multiple subprojects within a repository, however this topic is beyond the scope of the tutorial.

 It's recommended to get familiar with the following Node documentation chapters before or after reading this tutorial.
 Much of the information there is repeated here in some manner, but those